jchickey/VickersHvPred_LOGO/README.md

 ### 2 Train the model and make prediction of your compounds

 The training dataset is provided in the file `hv_comp_load.xlsx` where you will find chemical compositions, hardness values, and corresponding load values.
-The training process of our model will be automatically done when you run the prediction script as this:
+The training process of our model will be automatically done when you run the prediction script

 Results will be stored in a file named `predicted_hv.xlsx`.
 Basically the script will first train the model using the dataset we constructed, then read the `pred_hv_descriptors.xlsx` file you just generated and give you the predicted hardness at any load value you would be interested in.